Selena Gomez Speaks To Vogue About Rehab Stay, Taking Time Off From Instagram

 As the 24-year-old singer continues to make headlines for her new relationship with The Weeknd, she’s offered fans a candid interview about her decision to cancel her Revival World Tour last August and tend to her mental health needs in a treatment facility in Tennessee.

 “You have no idea how incredible it felt to just be with six girls,” Selena Gomez explained to the magazine, according to a report by Just Jared on March 16.
-“Real people who couldn’t give two shits about who I was, who were fighting for their lives.
+“Real people who couldn’t give two s**ts about who I was, who were fighting for their lives.
 It was one of the hardest things I’ve done, but it was the best thing I’ve done.”

 Selena Gomez announced her struggles with anxiety, depression and panic attacks in August of last year with a statement to People Magazine.
 At the time, Gomez revealed that due to her struggles with Lupus, she had begun to experience emotional struggles and personal challenges.